Pa1mantri/NASSCOM_SoC_Design/README.md

 # Digital VLSI SOC Design and Planning

-In this workshop, we will see what are all the steps involved in making an Application Specific Intergrated Circuit(ASIC) from RTL to GDSII.
+In this project, we will see what are all the steps involved in making an Application Specific Intergrated Circuit(ASIC) from RTL to GDSII.

-## Day-1
 The field we are exploring involves the chips inside boards such as the Arduino board and the VSDSquadron.
 The image below shows Arduino board.

 ![arduino](https://github.com/user-attachments/assets/6deca6bb-2499-4791-a94f-bc36ee51062d)